 Flashing lights, Lights, sounds and lots of activity

-Modern casinos are cacophony of wonderful and alluring stimulation: siren-like lights flashing, bells ringing, slots wheels whirring and digital sound’s clanging – al meant to captivate by communicating non-verbally to your brain that you can Win!
+Modern casinos are a cacophony of wonderful and alluring stimulation: siren-like lights flashing, bells ringing, slots wheels whirring and digital sound’s clanging – all meant to captivate by communicating non-verbally to your brain that you can Win!
 Win!
 Win!
 A casino is a hypnotic place with everything slick, gleaming and burnished.

-Nothing can get your adrenaline pumping like almost wining big and realizing that you almost took money from a casino bonus.
+Nothing can get your adrenaline pumping like almost winning big and realizing that you almost took money from a casino bonus.
 However, if casinos were to give out money to everyone who almost won, they would go broke in a single day.
 Instead, they designed every game to pay out small wins in the short run while taking more from you overall.
 Everyone knows that slot machines make small payouts while perpetually being one star or cherry away from that big jackpot.
 Basically, everything is designed to make you overestimate your chances of winning.
 Essentially, it’s these near winnings that keep casinos in business.

 Keeping the Big Winners